-San Jose, Calif. -- Enter Music Publishing, publishers of drum and hand percussion magazines worldwide and online, had a very interesting year.
+San Jose, Calif., -- Enter Music Publishing, publishers of hip, drum/percussion magazines worldwide and online, had a very interesting year.
 Despite the economy, the company was very successful in regard to its commitment in covering the drum industry in its position as the best magazine in the industry.

 Here’s what happened…